alttch/eva3/doc/api_clients.rst

 ===========

-All EVA API servers were designed as a simple and user-friendly way to work from a command line using the traditional calling methods of Linux http
+All EVA API servers were designed as a simple and user-friendly way to work from a command line using traditional calling methods of Linux http requests:
-requests: GET, wget, lynx, curl etc. That is why JSON incoming data is always duplicated with the traditional GET/POST request parameters.
+GET, wget, lynx, curl etc. That is why JSON incoming data is always duplicated with the traditional GET/POST request parameters.

 API outgoing data is always in JSON format, which can easily be parsed with the use of `jq <https://stedolan.github.io/jq/>`_ (usually available in all